sdsc/website-summer-institute-2019/coc.md

 Attendees asked to stop any harassing behavior are expected to comply immediately.

-If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact Andrea Zonca immediately.
-If Andrea is the cause of your concern, please see the [UC San Diego ombuds office](http://www.ombuds.ucsd.edu/).
+If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact Andrea Zonca or Susan Rathburn immediately.
+If Andrea or Susan are the cause of your concern, please see the [UC San Diego ombuds office](http://www.ombuds.ucsd.edu/).

 If a participant engages in harassing behavior, the Summer Institute organisers may take any action they deem appropriate, including warning the offender or expulsion from the Summer Institute with no refund.